 Areas of study include local history, environmental and earth sciences, geography and history.

 What records will I find in the collection?

-The collection is available for anyone to use.
-Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection - this is clearly identified on the catalogue entries available in the searchroom or via our online catalogue.
+The collection (ref U DDB) is available for anyone to use.
+Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection, and these are clearly identified on the catalogue entries.

 U DDB/1 Personal and professional life